mmedoo/build-react-on-push/README.md

 # Build React on Push

-### This GitHub Action builds your React app on every push and publishes it to a branch and directory of your choice.
-It deletes all files and directories of your app and leaves the content of your React build in the given directory.
+This GitHub Action builds your React app on every push and publishes it to a branch and directory of your choice.
+This Action ensures that all files and directories surrounding the specified directory are preserved without deletion.
+It facilitates the seamless publication of your build files to the designated directory.

 ## Inputs